It's Easy to Enrol

 • Describe the preparation of bush tucker.

 It is estimated that there are approximately five thousand different bush tucker species native to Australia; they have provided Aboriginal people with a wide variety of nutritious foods for thousands of years.
-Given that in the developed world there are only around 20 plant species which have become staple food sources it is little wonder that there has been resurgent interest in bush tucker during recent years.
+Given that in the developed world there are only around 20 plant species which have become staple food sources it is little wonder that there has been a resurgent interest in bush tucker during recent years.
 This interest has also been marked by the emergence of nurseries specialising in bush tucker plants.
 This lesson will concentrate on the culture, care and propagation of native plants.

 Australian Bush Foods as a Commercial Venture

-Over the last decade the bush-food industry has had small but significant growth, with interest both domestically and internationally for our unique species and the foods that they can produce.
+Over the last decade, the bush-food industry has had small but significant growth, with interest both domestically and internationally for our unique species and the foods that they can produce.
 The bush tucker industry is currently estimated to be around $14million per annum (excluding macadamia production which is worth $120million on its own).

 Aboriginal communities and licensed collectors harvest directly from the wild.
 As demand increases, the pressure to supply also increases.
-This has an enormous impact on sustainability of collecting wild species and the future health of the natural environment.
+This has an enormous impact on the sustainability of collecting wild species and the future health of the natural environment.
 For efficient and cost effective wild harvesting that produces quality bush food, collectors must harvest material to an agreed standard.
 This can be problematic as quality varies from season to season and from collector to collector.

 There is some evidence to suggest that wild-harvesting can be sustainable and ecologically sound if certain guidelines are followed.
 Some of these include:

-a) Harvesting from species that are abundant in an area.
+• Harvesting from species that are abundant in an area.
 Search for areas that are producing abundant crops from an abundant amount of plants – heavily producing plants also produce better quality and more viable seed.

-b) Harvesting only seeds and fruits – not an entire plant; leaving enough seed for the plant to reproduce.
+• Harvesting only seeds and fruits – not an entire plant; leaving enough seed for the plant to reproduce.

-c) The amount that is harvested should be relative to the production of each species.
+• The amount that is harvested should be relative to the production of each species.

+However an obvious direction in the production of bush foods is commercial farming.
+This has the opportunity to create expansion in commercial bush-food production and see the development of more specialised farms.
 Appropriate species selection for farming has been aided through research studies and the significant input of Botanical Gardens; their major role being the provision of educational resources on plants and their uses, and to encourage sustainable collection or production.

 Farming of bush tucker species offers many benefits; it reduces risk of failed and or poor quality produce that can be associated with wild harvests.
 It cuts back the labour intensive high cost of wild collection and is not dependant on the unreliability of wild plant production.
 With restrictions to the access of wild sources in the near future (through government intervention), access will be limited.
 It is currently estimated that about 80% of bush food is wild collected.
 This figure will be greatly reduced over the coming decade; almost all bush-food will be produced on commercial farms in the near future.